Battilla43/2310--OOP-projects/README.md

+This was a class project for Object Oriented Programming using Python.

 #### Required Libraries
 See requirements.txt for the list of all python libraries used for the implementation and execution of this project.